 There are two brick pathways up to two different doors of the main theater building that are less than 25 feet from the parking lot.

-Some of the brick is have a vertical change in height and/or has a cross-slope greater than two percent.
+Some of the bricks have a vertical change in height and/or have a cross-slope greater than two percent.

 Seating is available on the front porch of the smaller box office building, slightly below an accessible height, with a backrest and armrests.